 4. Shareholder/Partnership Agreement: Depending on your business structure, you might also need additional legal agreements.
-For example, if you have investors in your business you will need a Shareholders Agreement; if you are operating as a partnership you will need a Partnership Agreement.
+For example, if you have investors in your business you will need a Shareholder Agreement; if you are operating as a partnership you will need a Partnership Agreement.

 What is a Property Manager Contract?

 A Property Manager Contract, also called a Property Management Agreement, is an agreement between the Property Manager and the owner of the rental property.
 It confirms that the owner is hiring the Property Manager to manage the property.
 It clarifies how much the Property Manager will be paid, as well as the various rights and responsibilities of the Property Manager and the owner.

 In the event of a dispute, it will be important to consult this Property Manager Contract.
 For example, if the property is damaged and the owner claims that this happened because the Property Manager failed to inspect the property, then the terms of the Property Manager Contract will be crucial.
 If the Property Manager failed to meet some of his or her obligations under the Contract, then they are likely to be liable for the owner’s loss.
 However, if they can show that they met all of their obligations, then they may not be liable.

 Should I use a Property Manager Contract with my clients?